-RTD Pt100 Sensors Our most popular style of RTD sensor and ideal for most applications.
-Vast choice of terminations e.g. pot seals, cables, connectors, heads etc. Rigid Stem
+Our most popular style of RTD sensor and ideal for most applications.
+Wide choice of terminations e.g. pot seals, wire, connectors

-RTD Pt100 Sensors Ideal for rigid stem applications or where the sensor is shorter than 50mm, limited to 250°C. Wide choice of terminations Hand Held
+Ideal for rigid stem applications or where the sensor is shorter than 2" long, limited to 480°F. Large choice of terminations

-Surface Measurements A wide range of RTD sensors for surface measurements including self adhesive patch, pipe, magnetic etc. Miniature Resistance Thermometers (Pt100, RTD) 0.062" and 0.080" diameter sensors ideal for precision temperature measurements where minimal displacement and a fast response is required
+A wide range of RTD sensors for surface measurements including self adhesive patch, pipe, magnetic etc.

 RTD Sensor Resistance / Temperature Calculations